MC-Synergy/MCSTurtleTracker/README.md

 - See inventory.
 - Mobile app with push notifications.
 - Train Tracker, the ability to track all of the minecarts currently active on the metro system.
-- Remotly enable/disable turtles and complete systems.
+- Remotely enable/disable turtles and complete systems.
 - Send commands/perform basic actions to turtles.

 If you have an awesome idea, feel free to add it in an issue!